barimale/data-stream-train-machine-learning-api/README.md

 9. Observe MS Sql in case new model is added refresh existed one (observe latest)
 10. Specify metadata of the model (version, date, time, loss, accuracy, etc.)
 11. Architecture: CQRS + Event Sourcing
-12. Trivial model as stateless?
+12. Trivial model as stateless:
+	1. Reject trainmodel endpoint when model is being updated.